F.A.Q.

 DipDup provides convenient helpers to process off-chain data like market quotes or IPFS metadata.
 Follow the tips below to use them most efficiently.

-• Do not perform off-chain requests in handers until necessary.
+• Do not perform off-chain requests in handlers until necessary.
 Handlers need to be as fast as possible not to block the database transaction.
 Use hooks instead, enriching indexed data on-demand.

 • Use generic http datasource for external APIs instead of plain aiohttp requests.
 It makes available the same features DipDup uses for internal requests: retry with backoff, rate limiting, Prometheus integration etc.